wilsoncusack/foundry/CheatcodeTutorial.md

 # Cheatcode Tutorial
+Cheatcodes give you more power and flexibility when writing your tests.
+They unlock the entire blockchain's state and transaction context for you, as well as empowering you with things like deriving an address from a private key.

 Below is an example test contract.
 Each test function would be ran upon calling `forge test`.
 Look through each test and the associated comments to see how each might be useful to you.